 }

-The purpose list shall be securely provisioned to the access token server.
-The protocol for this is out-of-scope.
-The access token server must reject all requests for access tokens if it is not in possession of a purpose list.
+The purpose list SHALL be securely provisioned to the access token server.
+The provisioning protocol is out of scope for this specification.
+If the access token server does not possess a valid purpose list, it MUST reject all access tokens requests.

 Scope List

-The scope list contains a list of the VSS tree nodes for which access shall be prohibited, per client context.
-This prohibition is regardless of whether the client has a valid access token or not.
+The Scope List defines the VSS tree nodes to which access SHALL be prohibited for specific client context, regardless of whether the client possesses a valid access token.

-The scope list can also be used to limit the node metadata that is returned on a signal discovery request.
+In addition to access control, the scope list MAY also be used to restrict metadata visibility when a client sends a signal discovery request.

-The scope list may contain an entry for a context with all three Roles set to "Undefined".
+The scope list MAY include an entry for a context with all three Roles set to "Undefined".
 The no-access scope of this entry shall then be used for signal discovery requests where no token is included.
 An entry in the no_access array that addresses a branch results in no access to the subtree of this branch.

 {"scope":